Horizon-git/group-chat/README.md

 ```

 # In Conclusion
 <p>This project is made to improve my skills in Node.js + Websocket.
 User has an ability to create rooms (create / rename / delete).
-New user see all prev messages in the room </p>
+New user see all prev messages in the room.</p>